This Daily Practice Works Wonders

 In his book The Power of Habit, Charles Duhigg cites a study from Duke University that found that about 40% of our daily choices are made on autopilot, out of pure habit.

 The key is to have specific, concrete practices that get worked into the fabric of your daily life and support the growth, change and transformation you are aiming for.

 And the best way to change an outdated habit?

 According to Duhigg, a little bit of accountability + a replacement habit can go a long way.

 So, this week, I want to share One Powerful Daily Practice I do at home with my daughter that might work for you too:

-We Made a Bowl of Needs: Cards with Universal Human Needs listed
+We Made a Bowl of Cards listing Universal Human Needs

 Each morning, we randomly pick up a need and spend our day focused on the ways in which the need is well met through the day.